nubs/sensible-cli/README.md

 # sensible-cli
-A PHP symfony/console command wrapper around [nubs/sensible][sensible].
+A PHP symfony/console command wrapper around [nubs/sensible][sensible] for finding browsers, editors, and pagers.

 ## Requirements
 This script requires PHP 5.4, or newer.